 How can I be seen at the Assessment Centre?

-Please enter the assessment centre on Volunteer Drive from Mississaga Street – Volunteer Drive has temporarily been designated as a one way street.
-You will be assessed by a nurse from your vehicle to determine next steps.
-Click here to see the map.
+Please enter the Assessment Centre on Volunteer Drive from Mississaga Street – Volunteer Drive has temporarily been designated as a one way street.

 What happens at the Assessment Centre?

 Most patients at the Assessment Center will be tested outside in the canopy tent.
-The visit to the center will take approximately ten minutes (plus anytime waiting inline).
-Please ensure if you are waiting to be tested outside of your car, you maintain social distancing at all times.
-Individuals coming to the center to be tested or not, wear a mask.
+The visit to the center will take approximately ten minutes (plus wait time.
+Please ensure that while you wait to be tested you maintain social distancing at all times.

 Samples are collected at the center and sent to the lab for processing.

 Please note: The intention of the assessment centre is for assessment and swabbing.
 We are not able to provide any written documentation of proof of testing or test results

 If I am tested at the Assessment Centre, how will I find out the results?

 If you have not received your results after seven business days please call the assessment center.